 According to the IRS, an unrelated business income is an activity that is unrelated to the organization’s goal, according to these three requirements:

 2. It is regularly carried on.
 This rule applies if your organization is selling something that is producing revenue, and this selling has a frequency and continuity.
-This frequency/continuity can be comparable to commercial activities of businesses and other nonexempt organizations.
+This frequency or continuity can be comparable to commercial activities of businesses and other nonexempt organizations.

 3. It is not substantially related to furthering the goals of your organization that helped determine it as exempt in the first place.
-But keep in mind that an activity has to be substantially related, which involves comparing the activity generating income and the organization’s goals.
-The activities that generate the income must contribute importantly to accomplishing the organization’s exempt purposes to be substantially related, and have a causal relationship to achieving exempt purposes (other than through the production of income).
+Keep in mind that an activity has to be substantially related, which involves comparing the activity generating income and the organization’s goals.
+The activities that generate the income must contribute importantly to accomplishing the organization’s exempt purposes to be substantially related.
+They must also have a causal relationship to achieving exempt purposes (other than through the production of income).

-Hopefully you found some of this information useful, and if you need any clarifications or have questions, feel free to leave a comment and we’ll be happy to answer them.
+Hopefully you found this information useful.
+If you need any clarifications or have questions, feel free to comment below.
+We’ll be happy to answer your questions.